Bycclin/fuzzymax/README.md

-A chess engine now very loosely derived from Micromax I prompt-engineered.
+A chess engine now very loosely derived from Micromax.